 With Labor Day just over a month in our rear view, the autumnal equinox a couple of weeks past, and the weather forecast assuring me that the rain has returned and is staying for a while, I find myself reflecting on summer.
-I spent quite a bit of time hiking trails at various state and national parks and tormented my Facebook friends with photos of mountain views, glorious sunsets, and every damn waterfall I came across all summer long.
+I spent quite a bit of time hiking trails at various state and national parks and so I tormented my Facebook friends with photos of mountain views, glorious sunsets, and every damn waterfall I came across all summer long.
 That is, admittedly, a pretty happy and sunny method of torture, but then, it’s not always sunshine and rainbows on those trails.
 Sometimes, I come across some seriously creepy shit.

 Since summer is officially over, and it’s the most wonderful time of the year (Halloween), I thought I would take this opportunity to share a shiver in the form of some of the more unsettling pictures from this summer’s adventures.

 Okay, so here’s the deal.
 I have no bloody idea what this is.